 Long long time ago, I was but an architect so attracted to the Interaction Design world I got a shot helping a research project at the Interaction Design Institute Ivrea along mastermind Michael Kislinger.

-I was in charge of designing an interface for a java mobile service called Fluidtime (www.fluidtime.com).
-I did so and while in the makings I was proposed to explore the possibility of using a then IDII faculty member Casey Reas’ project called proce55ing to deliver a working prototype.
+I was in charge of designing an interface for a Java mobile service called Fluidtime (www.fluidtime.com).
+I did so and while in the makings I was proposed to explore the possibility of using a project, from then IDII faculty member Casey Reas, called Proce55ing (www.processing.org) to deliver a working prototype.

-I gingerly and obtusely said “yes”, and embarked on a journey of Java-programming learning, that at the beginning, fearfully daunted but enticed me.
+I said ‘Yes!’, and embarked on a journey of Java-programming learning, that at the beginning, fearfully daunted but enticed me.
 As I had some knowledge of the already obsolete-driven Macromedia Director’s Lingo, this was a proper programming language challenge, and I decidedly took it.

-Some months after, I was, to my utter astonishment, able to fulfill creating a working version of what later will become a java developer’s proper version of a Fluidtime mobile java applet.
+Some months after, I was, to my utter astonishment, able to fulfill the creation of a working version of what later will become a java developer’s proper version of a Fluidtime mobile java applet.
 It came to life from my tiny prototype, which could humbly run on a desktop and let you be aware of the bus traffic around your location in lovely Torino, Italy.

 I can still look back to those days where, thanks to proce55ing (later Processing) I was empowered to create what has became my first Java working application, and the starting point to years of indulgent, delightful programming, the very hands-on base to my Interaction Design passion.